0xsend/send-info-docs/WARP.md

   - app/docs/[...slug]/page.jsx (docs & section landings)
     - generateStaticParams: prebuilds routes for every MDX in docs/ and for section landing pages.
     - generateMetadata: sets section-aware Open Graph (image/title/description) when on a section root; otherwise uses the MDX page title.
-    - On section root: renders a section landing (custom behavior for Send Apps).
+    - On section root: renders a section landing (custom behavior for the Send App).
     - On page slug: loads the MDX via renderDocToComponent and renders it inside DocsLayout with a ToC.

 - MDX pipeline and content model (lib/md.js)